os-vector/vector-docs/documents/4. Operating System/os.md

 Vector runs on an embedded Linux image built with Yocto Jethro.

+This describes Vector's *original* os.
+WireOS (and other CFW) uses a newer version of Yocto.

 ## What is Yocto?

 Yocto is a toolkit for creating your own embedded Linux "distribution".